Meet The Team

 Roísín McGuire is College Principal at the Civil Defence College.
 She received her Degree in Education & Training from the National University of Ireland Galway in 2009.
 Róisín joined the Civil Defence Branch in 2004 as an Instructor and was appointed College Principal in 2010.
 She is a paramedic on the PHECC Register and is currently representing Civil Defence and other voluntary organisations on the PHECC Education & Training Standards Committee.
 Outside Civil Defence, Róisín enjoys SCUBA diving and has dived all around the coast of Ireland and abroad.

 Gerard Murphy: Joining us in early 2013, Ger initially worked in the private sector before joining the Human Resource Team at Public Appointments Service.
 His initial focus was on Corporate Development before moving to Training & Development and Disability.
 His work in making services accessible to the customers was recognised by the National Disability Authority who presented the Public Appointments Service with an Excellence Through Accessibility Award; a first for a Government Department.
 Ger’s work in training & development was also recognised by FÁS (now NSAI) who presented an Excellence Through People Award at Platinum Level.
 A keen advocate of shared learning and use of ICT to democratise education; Ger has assisted a variety of organisations to include Alliance Health Care, Hertz Europe, Fónua, Courts Service and the National Museum of Ireland.

 Ger initially graduated with a BA (Hons.) in Local & Community Studies, returning to NUI Maynooth to complete his Masters of Literature in 2010.
 He subsequently completed a CIPD Training Practice Award with National College of Ireland.
 More recently he has completed a Professional Diploma in Education (Further Education) and Masters in Adult Learning & Teaching through NUI Galway.

-Beyond Civil Defence Ger enjoys the visual arts and is a keen social & architectural historian with a particular interest in pre-famine social relations.
+Beyond Civil Defence Ger enjoys the visual arts and is a keen social & architectural historian with a particular interest in material culture.